 Both of the 3+ models added improvements in image quality over their predecessors.
 There were also modest improvements in battery life.
 But while there’s a lot of overlap in their features, there are also some crucial differences that are important to know in advance to make sure that the specific edition does what you need it to do.

 If you’re looking for 4K video, for example, the Silver isn’t going to work for you.
 But if you don’t need the advanced features of the Black, the Silver might be a more cost-effective option.

 HERO3+ Silver vs. HERO3+ Black: Weight, Size, and Handling

-Both cameras weight the same: 74g (2.6oz) for the camera body itself and 136g (4.8oz) with the standard housing.
+Both of these cameras weigh the same: 74g (2.6oz) for the camera body itself and 136g (4.8oz) with the standard housing.
 They look and feel basically identical.

 HERO3+ Silver vs HERO3+ Black: Housings and Ruggedness

 Both of these share the same housings.
 The standard housing that comes with them in most configurations (aside from the music bundle) is rated to be waterproof down to 40 meters.
 Both can be removed from their housings and used naked (i.e., no housing) or with other types of frames or housings.
 A housing that works on the HERO3+ Black will work just as well on the HERO3+ Silver, and vice versa.

 HERO3+ Silver vs HERO3+ Black: Controls and Interface